pau1a/Arklowdun/docs/search.md

 `files_index` table is present.
 Developers can override the front-end rule with `VITE_SEARCH_MINLEN`.

+## Engine Hygiene

+- A 30 s in-memory micro-cache serves duplicate searches keyed by `{q, offset, limit, householdId}` (includes a version field; bump `CACHE_VERSION` to invalidate keys after semantic changes).
+  - Entries expire after 30 s.
+  - Explicit busts on `householdChanged` or `searchInvalidated` events.
+- Capability checks live in `src/shared/capabilities.ts`; features like `files_index` are gated by these probes.
+Never sort results on the client—preserve backend order.

 ## Troubleshooting

 - Files missing?
 Ensure the `files_index` table is present; otherwise Events,